 With the development of internet-based technology platforms, selling your timeshare has never been easier than it is today.
 Even though the traditional means to sell timeshare still exist, much the same way they did 30-40 years ago, today's expansive online options give you the ability to market your timeshare for sale to the world.

-When trying to figure out how to sell your timeshare, the best place to start is by thinking like a timeshare buyer.
+When trying to figure out how to sell a timeshare, the best place to start is by thinking like a timeshare buyer.
 What are they looking for?
 Where do they search when looking for a timeshare to buy?
 Often, sellers begin with their home resort, so ask if there is an in-house resale department that can help sell the unit.
-Some resorts may have internal newsletters or members-only website access, since some existing owners look to add to their ownership level - especially if a points product is involved.
+Some resorts may have internal newsletters or members-only website access since some existing owners want to add to their existing ownership level - especially if a points product is involved.

 This leaves online options, which offer the widest possible reach for owners looking to market their timeshare for sale.

 There are several online options, but they essentially break down into the following categories:

 Advertising companies such as BuyaTimeshare.com operate similar to the way an AutoTrader.com or a Monster.com operate in their respective industries - offering an online platform for people to advertise their product for sale.
 Google estimates that for search terms such as "timeshare", "buy timeshare", "timeshare for sale" and "timeshare resales", a combined 60,000 searches per month are conducted for these terms from consumers looking for information about the timeshare product.
 Most of these terms show buyer intent, so there are people inquiring about buying a timeshare on the Internet which, of course, is great news for timeshare owners.